How to Install WordPress on a Self-Hosted Website in 2024Everything You Need to Know to Maximize Your WordPress Blog Today

 After selecting your plan, you’ll be prompted to set up your domain, though you can skip this if you haven’t quite decided on your website name yet.
 You’ll still be able to get your free domain after creating your Bluehost account.

-Next, you’ll need to fill in your personal details, select whether you want a 12-month or 36-month package, and choose what package extras you want:
+Next, you’ll need to fill in your details, select whether you want a 12-month or 36-month package, and choose what package extras you want:

 Tip: Bluehost will automatically add Codeguard Basic (for website backups) and SiteLock Security Essentials (for protection against spammers and hackers).
 You can uncheck these if you want to keep your website costs down, though if you do so, I’d strongly recommend using a website backup plugin such as UpdraftPlus and a security plugin such as Sucuri.
 You can find out about those plugins, plus many more, on my round-up of the best WordPress plugins.